Monument to the Victims of the Holocaust (Madrid)

 The Monument to the Victims of the Holocaust (Monumento a las víctimas del Holocausto) is a monument in Madrid, Spain, in memory of the victims of the Holocaust during World War II.
-It is located in the Three Cultures Garden (Jardín de las Tres Culturas) in Juan Carlos I Park, Madrid, Spain.
-At the time of its inauguration in 2007, the monument was the first Holocaust memorial in Spain.
+It is located in the Three Cultures Garden (Jardín de las Tres Culturas) in Juan Carlos I Park.
+Inaugurated in 2007, the monument was the first Holocaust memorial in Spain.